-PRGN-3007 is a first-in-class, investigational autologous CAR-T therapy that utilizes the next generation UltraCAR-T platform to express a CAR to target ROR1, mbIL15, kill switch, and a novel mechanism for the intrinsic blockade of the programmed death 1, or PD-1, gene expression.
-PRGN-3007 is being evaluated in a Phase 1/1b clinical trial for patients with advanced receptor tyrosine kinase-like orphan receptor 1-positive, or ROR1, hematological (Arm 1) and solid tumors (Arm 2).
-The target patient population for Arm 1 includes relapsed or refractory CLL, relapsed or refractory B-ALL, and relapsed or refractory DLBCL.
-The target patient population for Arm 2 includes locally advanced unreseable or metastatic histologically confirmed TNBC Arm 1 and Arm 2 will enroll in parallel.
-The study is enrolling in two parts: an initial 3+3 dose escalation in each arm followed by a dose expansion at the maximum tolerated dose.
+PRGN-3007 is a first-in-class, investigational autologous CAR-T therapy that utilizes the next generation UltraCAR-T platform to express a CAR which targets ROR1, mbIL15, a kill switch, and a novel mechanism for the intrinsic blockade of the programmed death 1, or PD-1, gene expression.
+PRGN-3007 is being evaluated in a Phase 1/1b clinical trial for patients with advanced receptor tyrosine kinase-like orphan receptor 1-positive, or ROR1+, hematological (Arm 1) and solid tumors (Arm 2).
+The target patient population for Arm 1 includes relapsed or refractory CLL, relapsed or refractory DLBCL.
+The target patient population for Arm 2 includes locally advanced unresectable or metastatic histologically confirmed TNBC Arm 1 and Arm 2 will enroll in parallel.
+The study is designed to enroll in two parts: an initial 3+3 dose escalation in each arm followed by a dose expansion at the maximum tolerated dose.
+The Phase 1 dose escalation trial is ongoing.